mckayc/task-donegeon/README.md

 ## ✨ Features

-### What's New in Version 0.0.54 (August 12, 2025)
+### What's New in Version 0.0.55 (August 13, 2025)
--   **Critical Startup Fix:** Resolved a fundamental issue that caused the application to show a blank screen on load.
-This was traced to a fatal error in the theme-rendering logic combined with an inefficient startup sequence that created render-cascades.
+-   **Critical Startup & Docker Fix (Dependency Bundling):** The application's core architecture has been re-engineered for stability and reliability.
+We have **removed the dependency on external CDNs (`importmap`)** and now bundle all necessary libraries (React, etc.) directly into the application.
+This resolves the root cause of the persistent "blank screen" issue, which was caused by network failures when fetching dependencies, a common problem in containerized environments like Docker.
+-   **New Pre-React Loading Indicator:** A static loading message has been added to the initial HTML page.
+This provides immediate visual feedback that the application is starting, even before the main JavaScript bundle has fully loaded and executed.
--   **Architectural Stability:** Implemented a new, dedicated `LoadingContext` to isolate the initial data loading state from the main application state.
-This prevents massive component re-renders on startup, making the app faster, more resilient, and eliminating the root cause of the blank screen bug.
+-   **Improved Startup Performance:** Re-implemented the `LoadingContext` to isolate the app's initial data load from its main state.
+This prevents a "render cascade" where all components try to update at once, resulting in a smoother and more resilient startup sequence.
--   **Hardened Theme Engine:** The theme application logic is now more robust and will no longer crash the application if it encounters invalid or missing style properties, which was a key contributor to the startup failure.

 ### Version History
+- **v0.0.54 (August 12, 2025):** Attempted architectural stability fixes that did not resolve the root cause of the blank screen issue.
 - **v0.0.51 (August 8, 2025):** Sidebar Notification Badge Fix, fixed various calendar bugs including performance, scrolling, and interaction issues.
 - **v0.0.97 (July 23, 2025):** New "Vacation" Event Type, Calendar-Driven Vacations, Automatic Penalty Pausing, Streamlined Settings.
 - **v0.0.96 (July 22, 2025):** Default Quest Groups, AI-powered group suggestions, streamlined quest creation.